United States Army Ordnance Technical Intelligence Agency

-The Agency was redesignated the "US Army Ordnance Technical Intelligence Agency" in late 1957 or early 1958.
+The agency was redesignated the "US Army Ordnance Technical Intelligence Agency" in late 1957 or early 1958.
 According to a list of tenants of Arlington Hall Station (AHS), Virginia, in 1958, the agency was relocated to AHS on 6 February 1958.

-In 1962, the organization was discontinued, with personnel and files concerned with technical intelligence transferred to The United States Army Foreign Science and Technology Center (FSTC), and the personnel and files concerned with area analysis transferred to the US Army Area Analysis Intelligence Agency.
-The organization was formally transferred to FSTC by DAGO 46, 1962.
+In 1962, the organization was discontinued, with its functions, personnel, records and equipment concerned with technical intelligence transferred to the United States Army Foreign Science and Technology Center (FSTC), and functions, personnel, etc. concerned with ordnance industries in foreign countries transferred to the US Army Area Analysis Intelligence Agency in accordance with DA Reorganizational Planning Directive 381-2, 1962.
+The organization was formally transferred to FSTC by Paragraph X of DAGO 46, 1962.

+The organizational history of the Ordnance Technical Intelligence Agency is recorded on an official Historical Data card.